Sign up for our Newsletter

 Diamonds couldn't be more different.
 Hard, angular and sharp-cornered, a diamond is more likely to go ‘ting’ than ‘boom’.
 Yet Jessica Rabbit and a well-cut diamond have one thing in common: they’re both stunning thanks to their dynamite proportions.

 Diamond proportions influence beauty more than any other factor.
-Understanding what a diamond’s proportions mean can give you a much better chance of choosing the right diamond on paper, before you view it.
+Understanding what a diamond’s proportions mean can give you a much better chance of choosing the right diamond on paper before you view it.

 So if you want a diamond that’ll make your eyes pop out of your head, cartoon-style – read on.

-DIAMOND PROPORTIONS : A CRASH GUIDE
+DIAMOND PROPORTIONS: A CRASH COURSE

 Before you can understand diamond proportions, you need to know what they are.

 To start with “proportions” is not just another way of saying “measurements”.
 Diamonds vary wildly in size.
-A 5 carat diamond is obviously bigger than a 0.5 carat diamond, yet both can be perfectly proportioned, drop-dead-gorgeous diamonds.
+A 5-carat diamond is obviously bigger than a 0.5-carat diamond, yet both can be perfectly proportioned drop-dead gorgeous diamonds.

 When we talk about a diamond’s proportions, we’re talking about the relative size of its parts.
 For example, how tall is the diamond compared to its width?
 How wide is the table compared with the whole stone?
 (What’s the table?
 All will be explained.)

-This means that, unlike Jessica Rabbit, the proportions of a diamond aren't given in centimetres or inches but rather percentages and angles.
+This means that, unlike Jessica Rabbit, the proportions of a diamond aren't given in centimetres or inches but rather in percentages and angles.
 If you’re starting to worry this will turn into a maths class, don’t.
 It’s far simpler than it sounds.

 For now, just know that the four key aspects of a diamond’s proportions are: